 These microneedles neither dissolve nor degrade in the body and operate based on a different mechanism for releasing the drug cargo.
 Swellable polymer microneedles absorb the interstitial water upon insertion in the body and swell.
 Swelling and filling with water cause the preloaded cargo to exit and get released in the body.
 Therefore, as opposed to the other two types, no polymeric residue remains in the body in this method.

 The eye is a very sensitive organ and eye diseases demand very precise amounts of drugs.
 Overdoses of the drug can affect the eye negatively and underdoses would not be an effective treatment.
 Manual methods for eye drug delivery are not reliable.
 The typical eye drops are not efficient in that the drop might not be the proper size or might fall off the eye.
 Thus, the eye does not receive the proper amount of drug needed.
-Very tiny microchips hooked up with contact lenses and accompanied with actuators have been designed and developed for drug delivery.
+Very tiny microfluidics microchips hooked up with contact lenses and accompanied with actuators have been designed and developed for drug delivery.
 Also, rather than being single-use, these microchips are capable of being used multiple times by filling the reservoir with the preferred compound.
 The reservoir can be filled with a different drug to allow multi-treatments.

 Microfluidic technology carries a promise for more effective neurological probes to cure brain damage and neurodegenerative diseases.
 Brain intervention requires minimally invasive devices to prevent damaging brain tissues.
 Also, the devices need to be capable of integration with various modalities.
 While these requirements cannot be met with traditional metal cannulas, they provide an excellent opportunity for microfluidic technology to shine.
 These microprobes have been made out of hard materials such as silicon and glass, and soft materials such as PDMS and parylene.
-They are capable of integrating electrical stimulation circuits and wireless remote controllers.
+These microfluidics devices are capable of integrating electrical stimulation circuits and wireless remote controllers.